pagaredivyanka/weather-app-react/README.md

 # luxon
 Luxon is a library for working with dates and times in JavaScript.
+- Features
+  - DateTime, Duration, and Interval types.
+  - Immutable, chainable, unambiguous API.
+  - Parsing and formatting for common and custom formats.
+  - Native time zone and Intl support (no locale or tz files).

 - Command to install
   - npm i luxon
 Reference Link - https://www.npmjs.com/package/luxon